jkeohan/rctr-8-2-21/w05d10/intro-to-useReducer.md

 Now all that is left is to update are the buttons.
 Although `dispatch` is essentially the `counterReducer` function, which itself takes in two params: `state` and `action`, we only need to pass dispatch a single `action` value.

-This is because `useReducer` will be executing the callback function and it takes on the responsibility of managing the current state and updating it based on the action.
+This is because `useReducer` will be executing the callback function and it takes on the responsibility of managing and updating the current state based on the action provided.

 ```sh
 <button onClick={() => dispatch('INCREMENT')}>+</button>